-A student assigned to an alternative site due to a Type I infraction of the Student Code of Conduct may appeal placement to Office of Family and Community Engagement.
-The alternative placement will remain in effect until a ruling is made on the status of appeal.
-Students must enroll in the alternative placement until a ruling is made on the status of appeal.
+A student assigned to an alternative site due to a Type I infraction of the Student Code of Conduct may appeal that placement to the Office of Family and Community Engagement.
+The alternative placement will remain in effect until a ruling is made on the appeal.
+Students must enroll in the alternative placement until a ruling is made on the appeal.
 Parent(s)/Legal guardian(s) may pursue an appeal of either action by: